• Skip to primary navigation

 • A great way to sneak in a flavorless serving of veggies.

-top view of smoothie in a jar with chia seeds.
+Smoothie in a jar topped with chia seeds.

 Why You’ll Love This Recipe